-Managing the cigarette between her lipstick-gummed lips, she dashed into the kitchen, grabbed her cloth shoulder bag from the table, then through the dim, cluttered living room and out the front door.
-Between the squeaking open and banging shut of the screen door, an old tabby cat slunk through in time for the door to trap its tail.
-It screeched, arched its back and curled wildly round, then jerked free.
+Managing the cigarette between her lipstick-gummed lips, she dashed into the kitchen, grabbed her cloth shoulder bag from the table, then out through the distal, cluttered living room and out the front door.
+Between the squeaking open and banging shut of the screen door, an old tabby cat slunk through in time for the door to trap his tail.
+Screening, he arched his back and curled wildly round, jerking free.

 "Shit!"
-Myrtle peered back through the screen as the cat spirited through the room, like a cloud passing over the sun.
+Myrtle said, peering back an hin through the screen as a spirited through the link room like a cloud passing over the sun.

-Two jaunty beeps sounded again from the waiting burgundy Chevy, parked just off the highway.
+Two jaunty beeps sounded for again from the waiting Chevy, parked just off the highway.
+Being quick to pick up on such things, Myrtle quickly saw that the car was new, a 1962, by its burgundy shine and generous chrome.

-"Just a sec," she called.
+"Hold your horses" she called.

-Country music blared from the cinderblock beer joint, south of the house, where the sunlit highway tapered off into Florida between deep flanks of yellow pines.
-To the north, Georgia side, the road went from white to black in a blink.
+Country music blared from the cinderblock beer joint south of the house, where the sunlit white highway tapered off into Florida between deep woods flush with tall yellow pines.

+To the north, Georgia side, the road went from white control to black top in a blink.
 On the tire-spun shoulder a sign read WELCOME TO GEORGIA; from the other direction another read WELCOME TO FLORIDA.
-Gleaming white in the September sun, the road south appeared more forlorn, though promising, than the shady black-top running north.
-She could smell the melty asphalt, something keen on the still winey air.
-And the heat was so thick it seemed textured of the locusts' hum.
+Gleaming white in the September sun, the road south appeared more forlorn yet promising than the shady black-top running north.
+She could smell the melting asphalt, something Marra and keen on the still winey air.

-When she did leave, it would be to the south - Florida - and it would be with someone less and more than Solder, who was sulky and rough, flat-faced, belly bloated with beer.
-He was surly and set in his ways - really too old for her.
+with the heat like this, so thick, it stand that the texture was harnessed by the locusts mincing hum.
+When she did leave, it would be to the south Florida.
+And it would be with someone less and more than Solder, who was sulky and rough, flat-faced, belly bloated with beer.
+He was surly and really too old for her, so in his ways.
 She would be on the lookout for someone less ancient in attitude.
-Despite her fiftyfive years, she'd been told she looked not a day over thirty.
+Despite her fifty-five years, she'd been told that she looked not a day over thirty.

-Dashing off the rotting door steps, where grass grew through the cracks, she turned her ankle.
-A shock streaked from ankle to calf and stopped at her knee.
-"Shit!" she said, hobbling on across the sand and gravel yard, to the car.

-She could hear them giggling.
-"Kids!" she said.
-"Well, if they fool enough..."
+Dashing off the rotting door steps, where the weeds grew through the cracks, her right white webbled and lay over.
+Turning her ankle.
+A shock streaked from her ankle to her calf and stopped at her knee.
+"Shit!" she said, hobbling on across the yard of sand laced with gravel to the car, itting and alive with giggles.
+Hen Session well, if they fool enough..."

-"How-do, Ma'm?" said the boy, reaching across the girl to open the door, his waxy face brightened by the sun on the hood.
+"How you, m'am?" said the boy in a sparkling tone as she opened the door, his fair waxy brightened by the sun-spanked hood of the car.

-The girl glanced somberly at Myrtle and slid closer to the boy, appearing already to have grown from his side.
+The girl, hert to him glanced somberly at Myrtle and slid closer to the boy, appearing already to have grown from his side.

-"How y'all?" said Myrtle, scooting in, mesmerized by the girl's long golden legs.

-She wore white short-shorts, and from a cropped top up, her body appeared too short for those legs.
-Her hair was naturally gold, blunt and full.
-Chewing gum, she held when her slow eyes came to rest on the boy, on Myrtle, on the dech where a public pack of Dentine lay.
+"How y'all?" said Myrtle, scooting in, mesmerized by the length and tone of the girl's golden legs.
+She was wearing white short-shorts, and from her cropped how shirt up, her body appeared too short for her legs.
+Her hair was golden and full.
+Mathodically, she chewed gum, holding when her slow eyes came to rest on Myrtle, on the boy, on the dash, where a broken pack of Dentine lay.
 Myrtle watched her, thinking how usually the girls popped gum while their eyes cut uneasily.
-(Myrtle could no more help making comparisons than lying.)
+(Myrtle could no more help making comparisons than she could lying.)